+If using approach (b.), (c.) or (d.), the actuary may recommend a different discount rate assumption for use in determining current service cost by applying the same conceptual approach but substituting projected cash flows of benefits attributed to service in the current year.

-General Price Inflation Assumption – When the actuary is advising the principal on the selection of a general price inflation assumption, the actuary should review information on market expectations at the measurement date.
-Such information may include:
+General Price Inflation Assumption – When the actuary is advising the principal on the selection or reasonableness of a general price inflation assumption, the actuary should review information on market-implied expectations at the measurement date.
+Examples of such information include:

+changes in price indices;

+implicit price deflators;

-changes in price indices, implicit price deflators, yields on nominal and inflation-indexed debt (taking into account the effect of any significant supply-demand imbalances), forecasts of inflation, relevant regional factors, and central bank monetary policy.
+yields on nominal and inflation-indexed debt (taking into account the effect of any significant supply-demand imbalances);

+forecasts of inflation;

+relevant regional factors; and

+central bank monetary policy.

+Medical Cost Assumptions – When the actuary is advising the principal on the selection or reasonableness of medical cost assumptions, the actuary should consider estimated future changes in the cost of medical services, which may differ significantly from general price inflation.
+When material and proportionate to the actuarial services, the actuary should consider separate assumptions for major cost components such as hospital services, drugs, medical devices, other medical services, and administrative expenses.
+The actuary also should consider different assumptions for different future time periods.

-Assumptions Regarding Changes in Employee Benefit Levels – Depending on the nature of the employee benefits, future benefit levels may reflect factors other than general price inflation.
-When the actuary is advising the principal on the selection of an assumption about future benefit levels, the actuary should consider relevant factors such as merit or promotional salary increases, investment returns on actual or notional assets, technological advances, changes in benefit utilization or delivery patterns, changes in social insurance benefits, changes in offsets of benefits provided by other parties, expected changes in mandated benefits, and
+Other Assumptions Regarding Changes in Employee Benefit Levels – For some types of employee benefits, future benefit levels may reflect factors other than general price inflation or future medical costs.
+When the actuary is advising the principal on the selection or reasonableness of an assumption about future benefit levels, the actuary should identify relevant factors that, in the actuary’s professional judgment, are likely to have a material effect on future benefit levels under the plan.
+Depending on the type of employee benefit plan, examples of relevant factors may include:

+merit or promotional salary increases;

+investment returns on actual or notional assets;

+changes in benefit utilization or delivery patterns;

+changes in social insurance benefits;

+changes in offsets of benefits provided by other parties;

+expected changes in mandated benefits; and

 changes in the demographic profile of plan participants.

-Assumptions Selected for Other Purposes – When advising the principal on the selection of assumptions, the actuary may consider assumptions selected for other purposes (such as to determine funding of the employee benefit plan) or demographic assumptions used at a prior measurement date, if in the actuary’s professional judgment, those assumptions satisfy IAS 19’s requirements.

-Using Prescribed Assumptions – When using assumptions prescribed by the principal, the actuary should be guided by paragraph 2.8 of ISAP 1.
-If, in the actuary’s professional judgment, assumptions prescribed by the principal fail in a material manner to conform to IAS 19, other relevant IFRSs or the reporting entity’s accounting policies, the actuary should be guided by paragraph 2.3.

 Change in Process for Developing Assumptions – The actuary generally should apply a consistent process from year to year to develop recommended assumptions for a particular reporting entity.
-When the actuary considers it appropriate to change the process used to develop a recommended assumption, the actuary should discuss the change with the principal, and should seek guidance from the principal regarding what, if any, information about the change should be disclosed in the report.
-For example, if the principal determines that the change in the assumption-setting process may be subject to IAS 8, the principal may ask the actuary to disclose the nature of the change and its general effect in the report.
+When the actuary considers it appropriate to change the process used to develop a recommended assumption, the actuary should discuss the change with the principal, and should seek guidance from the principal regarding whether to make the change, and if so, what, if any, information about the change should be disclosed in the actuary’s report.
+For example, if the principal determines that the change in the assumption-setting process may be subject to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, the principal may ask the actuary to disclose the nature of the change and its general effect in the report.

-Plan Assets – Plan assets often play a significant role in the management of an employee benefit plan.
-When the actuarial services take plan assets into account, the actuary should be guided by the following:
+Plan Assets – When the actuarial services take plan assets into account, the actuary should be guided by the following:

-Asset Values Supplied by Others – The actuary may rely on asset values prepared by a third party (such as a trustee or investment manager) and, when doing so, should be guided by paragraph 2.3.3 of ISAP 1.
+Asset Values Supplied by Others – The actuary may rely on asset values prepared by a third party (such as a trustee or investment manager) and, when doing so, should be guided by ISAP 1 paragraph 2.3.3.
+Reliance on Others.

-Qualifying Insurance Policies – When plan assets include qualifying insurance policies, the actuary should appropriately reflect those policies in the calculation of the obligation.
+Qualifying Insurance Policies – The actuary should distinguish between qualifying insurance policies and other sources of reimbursement for expenditures required to settle a defined benefit obligation.
+When plan assets include qualifying insurance policies, the actuary should appropriately reflect those policies in the calculation of the deficit or surplus.
 For example, the actuary should appropriately differentiate between the reporting entity’s employee benefit obligations and those that an insurer has assumed.